FrustratedGameDev/HW3/theory4.md

  [0,0,0,0,0,0],
  [0,0,0,0,0,0]]

 - We don't have the amount of main memory requirements expected for this project.
-The analyst on the team  had difficultilies understanding what was expected of this project and now we are in a pickle.
+The analyst on the team  had difficulties understanding what was expected of this project and now we are in a pickle.

 Stink[('cplx','acap')] = Stink[('cplx','pcap')] = \